Kitsioschr/portfolio/data-science/datacamp-projects/README.md

 - What are the top 10 performing schools based on the combined SAT scores?
 - Which single NYC borough has the largest standard deviation?

-The completed project can be found in DataLab.
+The completed project can be found in my DataLab notebook.

 ---